 For instance, there can be severe side effects in the lungs and liver as a result of amiodarone administration.
-In similar fashion, warfarin has a relatively narrow therapeutic window to reduce your risk of a stroke, but has the potential to cause serious bleeding.
+In a similar fashion, warfarin has a relatively narrow therapeutic window to reduce your risk of a stroke but has the potential to cause serious bleeding.

 We Can Help Injured Cardiology Malpractice Victims

 Sustaining harm as a result of cardiology malpractice is unfair and unacceptable.
 If you’ve been hurt due to medical malpractice, you deserve justice.
 Don’t hesitate to reach out to our experienced team right away to discuss the details of your case.
 We have helped many other people in similar situations and we will do everything in our power to fight for justice on your behalf too.

 If a medical professional caused your injuries and you need help with a medical malpractice lawsuit, contact the skilled attorneys at Berthold Law Firm, PLLC with the details of your case by calling (304) 605-2040 or by filling out our online contact form.